openintents/openintents/extensions/LocaleBridge/readme.txt

  * limitations under the License.                                           *
  ****************************************************************************

-The OpenIntents Locale Bridge lets you use Locale settings in OI Countdown, and OI automation tasks in Locale.
+The OpenIntents Locale Bridge lets you use Locale plug-ins in OI Countdown, and OI automation tasks in Locale.

 To obtain the current release, visit